Dollar firms as Mideast worries cast shadow, Norges Bank delivers surprise cut

 PHOTO

-SINGAPORE/LONDON - The dollar held mostly steady on Thursday as the threat of a broader Middle East conflict loomed over markets, while a flurry of central bank decisions including a surprise cut from Norway kept traders busy.
+The dollar edged up on Thursday as the threat of a broader Middle East conflict loomed over markets, while a flurry of central bank decisions, including a surprise cut from Norway kept traders busy.

 Rapidly rising geopolitical tensions have boosted the dollar, which has reclaimed its safe-haven status in recent days.